Rochester, Minnesota: Economy

 Mayo Clinic forms the core of Rochester's economy.
-As of 2016, it employs 34,180 people and draws more than 2 million visitors annually.
+As of 2016, it employs 51,000 people and draws more than 2 million visitors annually.
 The clinic's many facilities, along with hotels, restaurants and retail stores, comprise nearly all of the city's downtown.
 Excluding the state government, Mayo Clinic is the largest employer in Minnesota.
 Other care providers, including the Rochester Federal Medical Center, are significant employers.

-IBM's Rochester campus is an R&D and manufacturing center.
-It designed and produced IBM's midrange computer series, has been home to the first Blue Gene prototype, and contributed the servers for Roadrunner.
-Seven employees at the Rochester IBM campus created IBM Employees Credit Union, which is now Think Mutual Bank, a chain of banks in the Rochester and Twin Cities metropolitan areas.
+The Rochester Technology Campus is a sprawling 2.56 million sq. ft. leasable facility with uses ranging from office space, manufacturing, warehousing, data centers, and laboratories.
+It has been home to several technology companies.
+This is where IBM designed and produced its midrange computer series.
+It was also the home of the first Blue Gene prototype and contributed the servers for Roadrunner.

 The economy of Rochester is also influenced by the agricultural nature of the region.
 There are multiple dairy producers that are active in the area.
 In addition, Kerry Flavours and Ingredients, a subsidiary of the global Irish company called Kerry Group, maintains a production plant in Rochester that specializes in fermented ingredients, found in breads, meats and other processed foods.